nest/nest-simulator/doc/topology/Topology_UserManual.rst

 ~~~~~~~~~~~~~~~~~~~

 Topology currently provides four types of masks usable for 2-dimensional
 free and grid-based layers.
-They are illustrated in Fig. {@fig:conn2_a}.
+They are illustrated in  :numref:`fig_conn2_a`.
 The masks are

 Rectangular